 Path Hierarchy

 Paths within the City of Casey are classified as Priority and Non-Priority.
-Streets around business districts, schools and facilities used by the elderly, where displacements between path slabs present a higher risk may be designated as Priority and the remainder as Non-Priority.
-Designated shared paths are subject to additional inspections for cycling related hazards from the adoption of this plan.
+Paths around shopping/business districts, schools and other high visitation community facilities where displacements between path slabs could present a higher risk may be designated as Priority and the remainder as Non-Priority.
+Designated shared paths are maintained to the same standards as footpaths.

 Bridge Hierarchy

-Bridges within the City of Casey are classified into two inspection regimes based on the type of bridge (road or pedestrian); construction material and age.
-This inspection regime is in compliance with VicRoads requirements.
-The classification is further clarified in the table below.
-However, bridges in poor condition may receive more frequent inspection.
+Bridges within the City of Casey are broadly classified as road and pedestrian bridges.
+Pedestrian bridges are further classified into high and low priority inspection regimes.
+Pedestrian bridges of timber structure and those with their age greater than 30 years are in the high priority inspection regime and the remainder are in the low.